AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/email-programs/managing-people-in-email-programs/define-an-audience-by-importing-a-list.md

    ![](assets/login-marketing-activities-1.png)

-   Select your email program and then click&nbsp;Import List&nbsp;under the&nbsp;Audience&nbsp;tile.
+   Select your email program and then click Import List under the Audience tile.
    ![](assets/importlist.png)

 1. The list import window opens, click on **Browse** and select the file you want to import.
 Once you have selected your list of people, click Next.